mumoshu/kubeherd/README.md

 A opinionated toolkit to automate your application release process on top of Kubernetes on AWS.

+## Assumptions

 It is **opinionated** in the sense that it assumes that:

-> Your Kubernetes on AWS clusters are not pets but cattles, like EC2 instances combined with UserData/LaunchConfiguration/ASG, hence any cluster can be recreated anytime without worrying anything.
+1. Your Kubernetes on AWS clusters are not pets but cattles, like EC2 instances combined with UserData/LaunchConfiguration/ASG, hence any cluster can be recreated anytime without worrying anything.
+2. Your Kubernetes on AWS clusters should not serve persistent databases or persistent cache stores.
+Delegate those to AWS.
+Use RDS, Elasticache, ES, etc.

 ## Goal